ibm-cloud-academy/ibm-cloud-garage-tdd/README.md

    You can also nest `describe` blocks if you have a hierarchy of tests.

-3. `test` takes two arguments.
+3. `it` takes two arguments.
 The first argument describes the test; the second argument is a function that contains the expectations to test.

 4. When you're writing tests, you often need to check that values meet certain conditions.